Bibimbap: History

-Ordinary people ate bibimbap on the eve of the lunar new year as the people at that time felt that they had to get rid of all of the leftover side dishes before the new year.
-The solution to this problem was to put all of the leftovers in a bowl of rice and to mix them together.
+Ordinary people ate bibimbap on the eve of the lunar new year.
+The people at that time felt that they had to get rid of all the leftover side dishes before the new year.
+The solution to this problem was to put all the leftovers in a bowl of rice and mix them together.
 Farmers ate bibimbap during farming season as it was the easiest way to make food for a large number of people.
-Bibimbap was served to the king, usually as a lunch or a between-meal snack.
-There was more than vegetables in this bibimbap.
+Bibimbap came from early rural Koreans taking leftover vegetables, sometimes having meat, with rice and mixing them in a bowl.
+This was cheap and did not require all of the time and space of a traditional meal.